Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 The rotary dials, two cooling modes, two fan speeds, and 2-way air direction control are standard features at this level.

-If you want digital controls and a remote for a small window air conditioner of this size, then check out our next recommendation or choose to upgrade to one of these MIDEA window-mounted air conditioners:
+If you want digital controls and a remote for a small window air conditioner of this size, then you can choose to upgrade to one of these MIDEA window-mounted air conditioners:

 - 6,000 BTU for 250 square feet